Local intersections of Lagrangian manifolds correspond to catastrophe theory: Introduction

 In the above theorem $\d f(U)$ and $\d g(U)$ denote the image of $U \subset \R^k$ under the 1-form $\d f$ or $\d g$, respectively, where 1-forms are interpreted as maps $U \to T^\ast U$, i.e.\ as sections of the cotangent bundle $T^\ast U \to U$.

-The strength of \cref{thm:GGinCOT} is related to the {\em parametric Morse lemma}, which says that up to a local change of coordinates any function germ $F \colon (\R^K,0) \to (\R,0)$ with critical point at $0$ can be split into a nondegenerate quadratic map $Q_F$ and a fully degenerate part $f$, i.e.\ a representative of the germ $F$ can be brought into the form $f(x^1,\ldots,x^{k(F)}) + Q_F(x^{k(F)+1},\ldots, x^K)$, where $K-k(F)$ is the rank of the Hessian matrix of $F$ at 0 \cite[\S 14.12]{brocker1975}.
+The strength of \cref{thm:GGinCOT} is related to the {\em parametric Morse lemma}, which says that up to a local change of coordinates any function germ $F \colon (\R^K,0) \to (\R,0)$ with critical point at $0$ can be split into a nondegenerate quadratic function $Q_F$ and a fully degenerate part $f$, i.e.\ a representative of the germ $F$ can be brought into the form $f(x^1,\ldots,x^{k(F)}) + Q_F(x^{k(F)+1},\ldots, x^K)$, where $K-k(F)$ is the rank of the Hessian matrix of $F$ at 0 \cite[\S 14.12]{brocker1975}.
 Therefore, $F,G \colon (\R^K,0) \to (\R,0)$ are right equivalent if and only if the signatures of $Q_F$ and $Q_G$ coincide and their fully reduced parts $f$ and $g$ fulfil the geometric condition in \cref{thm:GGinCOT}.

 Thus, \cref{thm:GGinCOT} is very appealing because it allows us to turn an analysis problem into a geometric problem.
-The geometric problem itself, i.e.\ the description of intersecting Lagrangian manifolds, is, however, important in its own right, for instance, in dynamical systems, where intersections of Lagrangian invariant manifolds in phase spaces encode important information about the dynamics of the system \cite{Haro2000,Lomel2008}.
-For global aspects of Lagrangian intersections we refer to \cite{fukaya2010lagrangian} and references therein.
-Moreover, boundary value problems in Hamiltonian systems can be phrased as Lagrangian intersection problems and local properties of the intersections are of high significance for a description of the bifurcation behaviour of solutions \cite{bifurHampaper,obstructionPaper,WeinstBvPHam}.
+The geometric problem itself, i.e.\ the description of intersecting Lagrangian manifolds, is, however, important in its own right.
+For instance, in dynamical systems, where intersections of Lagrangian invariant manifolds in phase spaces encode important information about the dynamics of the system \cite{Haro2000,Lomel2008}.
+Global aspects such as lower bounds for the number of intersection points of Lagrangian intersections (e.g.\ the Arnold--Givental conjecture \cite{Frauenfelder2004}) have motivated many developments in Symplectic Topology such as Flour homology \cite{fukaya2010lagrangian}, the theory of pseudo-holomorphic curves, and global methods based on generating functions.
+We refer to \cite{LagrangianInterTheo} and references therein.
+In this paper, however, we study local aspects only.

+Boundary value problems in Hamiltonian systems can be phrased as Lagrangian intersection problems and local properties of the intersections are of high significance for a description of the bifurcation behaviour of solutions \cite{WeinstBvPHam}.
 It is, therefore, desirable, to obtain a reverse direction of \cref{thm:GGinCOT}, i.e.\ a statement which allows to turn the description of (possibly non-tangentially) intersecting Lagrangian manifolds in arbitrary symplectic manifolds into a problem in classical singularity theory or catastrophe theory.
+This paper provides an important theoretical foundation for works in Numerical Analysis and Geometric Numerical Integration, where for the computation of bifurcation diagrams of solutions to Hamiltonian boundary value problems a correct exploitation of symplectic structure is crucial \cite{PDEBifur,bifurHampaper,obstructionPaper,numericalPaperShort, numericalPaper,PhDThesis}.